|

 clear(window1);

 Files can be used for much more things.
-Here is a list of goals for a file system:
+Here is a list of goals for an input/output system:

 const func string: str (in boolean: aBool) is func